uo-se-research/treeline/target_apps/graphviz/README.md

 dot -Tps sample.dot -o sample.ps
 ```

-## Run with AFL
+## Run With AFL

-To run the AFL listener on the target application you use a command similar to the one below.
+To manually run the AFL listener on the target application you use a command similar to the one below.

 ```commandline
 afl-fuzz -i /home/treeline/target_apps/graphviz/inputs/ -o /home/results/graphviz-001 -p -N 500 -d dot